Presidio of Monterey BOSS creates community and improves readiness

 |0

-This work, Presidio of Monterey BOSS creates community and improves readiness [Image 4 of 4], by John Goulette, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Presidio of Monterey BOSS creates community and improves readiness, by John Goulette, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.